 When she is not teaching at Ursuline College, Sister Cynthia continues to contribute to publications about Sr. Dorothy Kazel and the other churchwomen and gives presentations on Sr. Dorothy’s life at conferences, parishes, and schools.
 In her spare time, Sister Cynthia also enjoys reading contemporary literature, particularly by female authors, and spending time with family and friends.

-In the fall of 2013, Sister Cynthia will teach American Literature I and Creative Nonfiction Writing.
+In the fall of 2014, Sister Cynthia will teach British Literature I and Major Authors of Africa.

 Eileen D. Kohut, M.A., M.Ed.

 Director of Ursuline Resources for Success in Academics (URSA)